slowernews/wisdom-tldr/chapters/introduction.md

 "I am not what happened to me, I am what I choose to become." (...)
 "The privilege of a lifetime is to become who you truly are."
 -- Carl Jung [1875]*

+> *"I have already lost touch with a couple of people I used to be."
+-- Joan Didion [1934]*

 > *"The world wants to assign you a role in life.
 And once you accept that role you are doomed."
 -- Robert Greene [1959]*